BlakeAnd/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic html is a standardized way of writing your html tags.
+It provides a consistent and meaningful format so that the html you write can be more easily parsed by others (human or computer).

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    'display: block;' will generally display your items in a column, 'display: inline;' will generally put them in a row.
+    'display: inline;' will ignore certain properties you apply such as the width property, 'display: block;' will not ignore these properties.

 3. What are the 4 areas of the box model?

+    in to out: content -> padding -> border -> margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    It aligns it on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    Git allows you to:
+        a) recover old versions of files you are working on i.e. make non-permanent edits to your files.
+        b) share files with a team and work on a project collaboratively.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.